Alexander671/telegramBot/README.md

 # Echo Telegram Bot
-It's echo telegram bot with basic functionality.
-It support messages for text and video
+It's echo telegram bot with basic functionality. it returns back any message.
+It support messages for text, video, contacts, documents, audio, voice, etc.
 ## Installation
 Use the **stack** to install bot.